VEckardt/IntegrityCustomImport/README.md

-config/gateway/gateway-tool-configuration.xml  (addition only, can be placed on server) config/gateway/mappings/Excel_Import_Requirement_Document.xml (new, can be placed on server) config/gateway/mappings/Excel_Import_Test_Suite.xml (new, can be placed on server) lib/IntegrityAPI.jar (new) lib/poi-3.11-20141221.jar (new) lib/poi-ooxml-3.11-20141221.jar lib/poi-ooxml-schemas-3.11-20141221.jar lib/mksapi.jar (!! use the existing !!)
+config/gateway/gateway-tool-configuration.xml  (addition only, can be placed on server) config/gateway/mappings/Excel_Import_Requirement_Document.xml (new, can be placed on server) config/gateway/mappings/Excel_Import_Test_Suite.xml (new, can be placed on server) lib/IntegrityCustomImport.jar lib/IntegrityAPI.jar (new) lib/poi-3.11-20141221.jar (new) lib/poi-ooxml-3.11-20141221.jar lib/poi-ooxml-schemas-3.11-20141221.jar lib/mksapi.jar (!! use the existing in your installation !!)
 ```

 ## Documentation